 - Fundraisers – Car Wash; Trivia Night; Council Rock Marching Band Invitational (hosted by us every other year – we hosted in Fall 2017); and more during trip years

-- Band Trip – We are excited to be heading to Hawaii in February, 2019!
+- Band Trip – Our most recent trip was to Hawaii in February, 2019!

 Once school starts, what is the practice schedule?

 Most weeks, practice is on Monday, Wednesday and Thursday, 3-5:30pm.
 The rehearsal schedule may be moved to other days to accommodate school holidays/curricular goals.
 The rehearsal schedule for percussion is usually flexed on one of the days to allow for staff availability.